LoukiaSpin/Empirical-Evidence-on-Robustness-in-Meta-analyses/README.md

 #### Output of the function

-<p>This function returns a list with two elements that contain an R2jags output: **EM** which is the estimated effect measure of all possible comparisons of interventions under each scenario, and **tau** which is the between-trial standard deviation (assumed to be common for all observed comparisons) under each scenario.
+This function returns a list with two elements that contain an R2jags output: __EM__ which is the estimated effect measure of all possible comparisons of interventions under each scenario, and __tau__ which is the between-trial standard deviation (assumed to be common for all observed comparisons) under each scenario.

 #### Important details
-<p>This function calls the `prepare.model()` function that contains all models in the BUGS language.
-The function `sensitivity.analysis.mod()` is found in the script **A.Run empirical analysis_PMA & NMA.R**.
+This function calls the `prepare.model()` function that contains all models in the BUGS language.
+The function `sensitivity.analysis.mod()` is found in the script __A.Run empirical analysis_PMA & NMA.R__.

 ### Robustness Index